 September 1, 2018

 Launched ObergPhotoGraphics.com today according to plan.
-Six portfolios and a lot of other things ready.
-Such as a brand new online shop.
+Six portfolios and a lot of other things now ready, including a brand-new online shop.

-Works will be added to those portfolios and new portfolios added.
+Works will be added to the existing portfolios and new portfolios will be added.
 But – there is something to read and quite a lot to see.

 Browse to your heart’s desire!

 August 25, 2018

 I’m not going to just hang some photos in some kind of pattern or sequence on that wall in Venice!
 Photos are – well, flat!
 From Day One, I’ve grappled with the idea of some kind of multi-media work in which photography would dominate but there would also be objects, artefacts, whatever, that I pick up during my travels.